 Does living paycheck to paycheck mean you’re poor?

 Living paycheck to paycheck does not necessarily mean that you are poor, but it does mean that you are living beyond your means.
-Even high earners can find themselves in a position where they are living paycheck to paycheck, often due to mounting debt and lifestyle creep.
+Even high earners can find themselves in the position of living paycheck to paycheck, often due to mounting debt and lifestyle creep.
+People who earn $200,000 or more can also find themselves running out of money and not having enough to save.

 Is living paycheck to paycheck stressful?

-Yes.
-When you live paycheck to paycheck, you may constantly worry how you will afford to pay for an emergency.
-It’s important to have an emergency fund, so that you do not have to use a loan or high-interest credit card to pay for something unexpected.
+Living paycheck to paycheck can be extremely stressful.
+You may constantly worry about how you will afford to pay in the event of an emergency.
+It’s important to have an emergency fund to avoid using a loan or high-interest credit card to pay for something unexpected.

 Photo credit: iStock/Jacob Wackerhausen